Baby Sucking Hand: Reasons, Risks, And Ways To Deal With It

 Image: Shutterstock

-Hand sucking usually does not cause any serious problems for babies.
-However, it is essential to ensure that their hands are clean.
-Babies who crawl or walk are likely to touch multiple surfaces causing germs to settle on their hands.
-Therefore, keep the baby’s hands clean and also the surfaces or toys that they touch often.
+• Ensure that their hands are clean.
+Babies who crawl or walk will likely touch multiple surfaces, causing germs to settle on their hands.
+Therefore, keep the baby’s hands clean and the surfaces or toys they touch often.

+• Avoid thumb-sucking beyond four years.
 According to the American Dental Association (ADA), hand or thumb sucking does not cause oral development problems during the first few years of life.
 Hand sucking beyond the age of four may damage permanent teeth.
-Also, if you notice your baby’s hand sucking movement even after three to four years, there could be a possibility of an underlying cause.
-You may seek a pediatrician’s advice to stop the thumb or hand sucking habit of a preschooler (5).

 protip_icon Quick tip